bytecodealliance/wasi-nn/assemblyScriptBlog.md

 ## **Initial setup**
 ---
-[OpenVino](https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_linux.html) is the backend we use to implement the wasi-nn API, you'll need to install according to their instructions.
+[OpenVino](https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_linux.html) is one backend we use to implement the wasi-nn API, you'll need to install according to their instructions.
+Additional ML frameworks such ONNXRT are also supported.

 And [Wasmtime](https://wasmtime.dev/) is the runtime we are using to execute our compiled WASM File.